properscoring/properscoring/README.rst

     These functions have been optimized and extensively tested.

 Install:
-    Requires NumPy, pandas, SciPy and Numba.
+    Requires NumPy, SciPy and Numba.
 Then: ``pip install properscoring``.

 History:
     This library was written by researchers at The Climate Corporation.
 The